 Knowing the different types of locks and puzzles in an escape room will help set you up for success!

 This knowledge is especially helpful if you’re getting ready to go on your first escape room adventure.
 With this information under your belt, you’ll definitely recognize a lock or puzzle in an escape room when you see one!

-Now that you’re ready to play an escape room, learn about how your personality can help your team!
+Now that you’re ready to play, learn about how your personality in an escape room can help your team!

 If you want to play an online version of these virtual adventures, learn more about virtual escape rooms here!